arijitray1993/music_video_gen/README.md

 ```

 ### Acknowledgements
-_The NVIDIA Progressive GAN code was borrowed from https://github.com/odegeasslbc/Progressive-GAN-pytorch_
+_The NVIDIA Progressive GAN code was modified from https://github.com/odegeasslbc/Progressive-GAN-pytorch_